gregmeldrum/solace-agent-mesh-plugins/CONTRIBUTING.md

 #### Step 5: Build Your SAM Plugin
 In this step, we need to add the contents to your newly initialized plugin directory in your branch.

-**Option 1**: Create the implementation and `config.yaml` from scratch.
+**Option 1**: Create the logic implementation from scratch (if required) and customize the generated `config.yaml` to build your plugin functionality, [see the following guides](https://solacelabs.github.io/solace-agent-mesh/docs/documentation/tutorials/custom-agent).
 You will choose this option if you have not done any work on your SAM Agent or Gateway elsewhere.

 **Option 2**: Merge your implementation and `config.yaml` from another location into this plugin directory.
 Contributors may choose this option if they previously created a SAM Agent just for their own use in SAM but later decided to contribute it to the Solace Agent Mesh Community as a Plugin.